h-bagherzadeh/MEG-to-BIDS-Automatic-Conversion/README.md

-# MEG Data BIDS Conversion
+# MEG Data Automatic BIDS Conversion

 ## Overview
 This script scans directories for MEG data (primarily CTF), anonymizes them, converts them to BIDS format, and saves additional data like anatomical images and transformations.
 It then generates a CSV file mapping subject names to numerical identifiers.
 This script can be adapted for other MEG system datasets.